pawelsznajder/epic/docs/instalation.markdown

 make
 ```

-The successful building creates `epic` executable in `bin` folder located at the same level as `build`.
+The successful building creates `epic` executable in `bin` directory located at the same level as `build`.

-Note that local installation of external libraries may be pointed out to [CMake](https://cmake.org) with `-D` option.
+Note that local installations of external libraries may indicated to [CMake](https://cmake.org) with `-D` option.
 For instance:
 ```shell
 cmake -DHepMC3_DIR=ABSOLUTE_PATH ..
 ```
-will tell [CMake](https://cmake.org) to look for [HepMC3](https://gitlab.cern.ch/hepmc/HepMC3) library in `ABSOLUTE_PATH` folder.
-This folder should, in this particular case, include `HepMC3Config.cmake` file, which is issued with the installation of [HepMC3](https://gitlab.cern.ch/hepmc/HepMC3).
+will tell [CMake](https://cmake.org) to look for [HepMC3](https://gitlab.cern.ch/hepmc/HepMC3) library in `ABSOLUTE_PATH` directory.
+It should, in this particular case, include `HepMC3Config.cmake` file, which is issued with the installation of [HepMC3](https://gitlab.cern.ch/hepmc/HepMC3).